ophelialabs/ophelialabs.github.io/docs/src/index.md

     - How do I know about most of this when I posted without being informed first i.e. -
        * The "step" technique and wanting to go from battlefield to battlefield?
 16. Him (7/9/26 🕥 19:03): "I'll pay extra"
+    - I hope this isnt a professional in the medical field.
+Are you going to withhold this information from them too?
+Otherwise they may not take the job
     -  **Note**: This is to the point! and not updated unless the scientific method has been applied.
 Whether **video or not**.
 Use emotional baseline, **ZERO**-trust (Responding "Negative" to every subliminal thought, noting that if it feels like wordart or if you can isolate it as originating from the bottom right), and dont get **hooked**.
 ---